 Major(s): Molecular Biology

-Minor(s)/Certificate(s): Neuroscience, Conceptual Foundations of Medicine
+Minor(s)/Certificate(s): American Sign Language, Conceptual Foundations of Medicine

 Club(s): Dental Science Club, MSA

 Hello everyone and welcome to Pitt!
-My name is Shahd and I’m a rising sophomore majoring in molecular biology and minoring in neuroscience.
+My name is Shahd and I’m a rising junior majoring in molecular biology.
 I’m an international student from Egypt, but I’ve spent a huge portion of my life living abroad in different countries like Jordan, USA, and Japan!
 Leaving your home country behind to live in a foreign one can seem scary at first, but as a person who has been moving around so much, I can tell you it’s worth it.
 You make a lot of new friends and learn more about different cultures, perspectives, and even yourself.
 The Pitt campus also has an amazing blend of diversity, so I can guarantee you that you won’t feel alone.
 As a first year Global Ties Mentor, I’m super excited to help create a warm and welcoming environment for you when you start your journey at Pitt!
 When I’m not in class, you can find me anywhere in the William Pitt Union either studying or reading (I can give you good book recommendations if you’re interested!), hanging out with friends, or volunteering.
 If you ever need help with any academics or just want to chat, feel free to reach out to me or say hi!
 I look forward to meeting you all when you arrive!

 Pronouns: He/Him